r1delta/r1delta/README.md

 4. copy "tier0_orig.dll", "server.dll", and "engine_r1o.dll" in this repo to bin\x64_retail\
 5. build
 6. pray (if you're not in the visual studio debug configuration, you need to specify -listenServer as a command line arg to load the listen server)
-(a fork of SpectreLauncher by @barnabwhy has been provided for debugging convenience)
+(a fork of SpectreLauncher by @barnabwhy has been provided for debugging convenience)~~ ignore previous directions contact wanderer for his bin and "r1delta" folder

 # current big issue
 # convars